bgrayburn/CV/CV/Rayburn_CV.md

 _Feb 2025 - Current_

+- Managed and maintained a data pipeline and full-stack application for data collection from grantees supporting runaway and homeless children
 - Lead a technical effort (3 technical workers) to design and build a proof-of-concept application to leverage AI to understand and quantify information in large amounts of narrative text
 - Automated the deployment and provisioning of infrastructure for a text to sql application for data analysis and visualization